 Night of the Creeps – HBO Video (1986)

-This attractive piece of horror promotion may have its inconsistencies (could a bunch of roses really smash through a window and remain in tact?) but the image of a zombie retaining enough of his former self to turn up for a date is rather unsettling, particularly when he has duplicitous intentions forming behind his clouded retinas.
+This attractive piece of horror promotion may have its inconsistencies (could a bunch of roses really smash through a window and remain in tact?) but the image of a zombie retaining enough of his former self to turn up for a date is rather unsettling, particularly when you consider the vaguely grasped evil forming behind his clouded retinas.

-Beyond the delightful subtext, this is simply a wonderful image, and a glorious reminder of a lost art form.
-Rest in Pieces, my canvas friends.
+Beyond the delightful subtext, this is simply a wonderful image, and a glorious monument to a lost art form.